zwave-js/node-zwave-js/packages/zwave-js/zwave-js.api.md

 }

 // @public (undocumented)
-export class ZWaveController extends TypedEventEmitter<ControllerEventCallbacks> {
+export class ZWaveController extends TypedEventTarget<ControllerEventCallbacks> {
     // Warning: (tsdoc-code-fence-opening-indent) The opening backtick for a code fence must appear at the start of the line
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag